RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 If the time series does not exist - it will be automatically created.

-> Note: TS.INCRBY support updates for the latest sample.

 ```sql
 TS.INCRBY key value [TIMESTAMP timestamp] [RETENTION retentionTime] [UNCOMPRESSED] [CHUNK_SIZE size] [LABELS {label value}...]
 ```